 Your body depends on your sleep cycle to function correctly.
 To get more done, change your attitude towards rest.
 Sleeping well and relaxing is proven to deliver more energy, better cognition, increased productivity, so you can reach your goals faster.

 Isn’t it funny that the most remarkable thing we can do for our health and well-being is actually free of charge and incredibly comfy?
-But for some, the question of how to get better sleep makes them nervous.
+But for some, the question of how to get better sleep quality makes them nervous.
 They don’t know where to start.
-It merely comes down to changing habits and learning new sleep tips.
+It merely comes down to changing sleep hygiene and learning new sleep tips.

 Don’t send that last email.
 Don’t watch that next episode close to bedtime.
 Wait until the morning to catch up on social media feeds.
 It can be effortless to make an excuse for not sleeping well, yet just a few changes can deliver a host of benefits that will help you get more done.